qleveque/pyqo/README.md

 ### Example

 ```
-$ # searches for all synonyms of 'gentil'
+$ # searches for all synonyms of 'efficace'
-$ syn gentil
+$ syn efficace
 ```

 ## Command ``say``